- Contact Us Now: (201) 464-1011 Tap to Call

 - Include the exact legal description of the property as it appears on your current deed

-- Ensure the trust name is correctly listed as the new owner
+- Ensure the trustee’s name is correctly listed as the new owner

 - Sign the deed in front of a notary public